ivanmanan/Tad-The-Therapist/README.md

 # To-Do List
 * Display the Web user interface onto a big screen so I can assess the Bootstrap scaling and whether everything will look fine in a bigger screen other than my laptop
+* Consider implementing neural network in Python if we decided not to use HMM's in C++
+* Research on dynamic time warping

 # Tad-The-Therapist
 Code for senior design project.
 The design project was broken down into